zumba-bash-tools/dev-tools-bash/README.md

 ```

 This will:
 * Set up the Visual Studio Code configurations for each app folder.
+It will set up dual configs for service apps, to be able to debug in the service container OR the job container for that app.
 * Set up a different port to use for each container to make debugging multiple apps at same time possible.
 * Enable the xdebug grain if it looks like it is not already enabled (if it has to do this, it could take a long time, if already enabled it goes pretty fast)